 Anne A. Madden, Ph.D. is a thought leader in the field of using natural, wild microorganisms for human applications.
 She brings over a decade of experience discovering and unlocking the power of microorganisms as a microbiologist and yeast wrangler in academic and industry settings.
 She is the scientist who developed the pipeline that lead to the discovery of these yeasts from insects.
 She is also an experienced science communicator as a published scientist and a public speaker who has presented at corporations, universities, and conferences across the globe, including at multiple TEDx conferences and on the TED main stage.

 Chief Operating Officer

 Bill Zimmer is a brewery founder, an experienced enterprise salesman, and an entrepreneur.
 He brings with him the experience of founding and running the successful North Carolina brewery, Ecusta Brewing Co.
 He uniquely understands customer challenges from both the business and brewing sides of the industry and makes sure Lachancea’s natural yeast technology meets these needs.

-Along with a growing team, we work with brewers, world-wide distributers, and fermentation-lovers to develop and implementation plans that best suit our clients' needs across brewing scales and fields.
+Along with a growing team, we work with brewers, world-wide distributers, and fermentation-lovers to develop implementation plans that best suit our clients' needs across brewing scales, fields, and products.

 The story of Wasp Beer